Le Syndrome de l’Intestin Irritable (SII)

 Classification

-Nutritional treatment
+Nutritional Treatment

-Dietary recommendations
+Dietary Recommendations

-• To eat slowly and chew well
+• Eating slowly and chewing well

-• Avoid foods high in fat
+• Avoiding foods high in fat

-• Maintain an elimination routine (eg: FODMAP).
+• Maintaining an elimination routine (e.g., FODMAP).

 References